mull-project/mull/README.md

 - **Math: Add,Sub,Mul,Div**: replaces + with -, - with +, * with /, / with *.
 - **Negate Condition**: inverses conditions like `A -> !A` or `== -> !=`.
 - **Remove Void Function Call**: removes a function which doesn't have a return value.
+- **Replace Call**: replaces function calls with Int, Float and Double return values with number 42.
+Alpha state, not enabled by default.
 - **Scalar Value**: replaces 0 with 1, other numbers with 0.
 Alpha state, not enabled by default.
 - **AND <-> OR**: replaces `&& -> ||` and vice versa.
 Alpha state, not enabled by default.